vipulnaik/working-drafts/eaf/mainstream-personal-finance-advice-from-an-altruistic-lens.md

-To me, the distinction between the emergency fund and sinking fund / retirement savings feels somewhat arbitrary, though I also understand thiat it has good uses I think it's worthwhile to parse out the emergency fund concept a bit more, and understand how people are coming up with these estimates such as 3-6 months, 6-12 months, 12-36 months, etc.
+To me, the distinction between the emergency fund and sinking fund / retirement savings feels somewhat arbitrary, though I also understand thiat it has good uses.
+So I think it's worthwhile to parse out the emergency fund concept a bit more, and understand how people are coming up with these estimates such as 3-6 months, 6-12 months, 12-36 months, etc.